afnan-ahmad/afnanahmad.github.io/_posts/2017-11-10-Hello-World.md

   creditlink:
 ---

-I moved to Toronto, Canada in August this year to start my journey as Graduate Student at York University.
 I've just setup this blog to share random bits on Augmented and Virtual Reality and other some topics during my research journey.